Surfing in Europe

 The bad:

-More guides to European surf destinations
+Quick-click to our in-depth guides to the top European surf destinations

-The best places to surf in Europe
+Where to surf in Europe?

 From the sheer fjords of Norway to the bath-warm waters of southern Portugal, Europe ranges across thousands of miles of Atlantic coast.
 That means there are oodles of countries where you can wax down the board and hit the waves.
 They offer myriad variety of breaks and conditions, too.
 There’s always something on offer in this corner of the world, no matter if you’re Kelly Slater or just starting out.